Amirzeineddine/Github-investigator/README.md

  <img src="Screenshots/Screensho-test_Expo_Go.jpg" width="50%" height="auto">
 </p>

 # Thank you for checking out GitHub Investigator!
-If you have any questions or feedback, please don't hesitate to contact us.
+If you have any questions or feedback, please don't hesit.